pumasecurity/serverless-prey/panther/docs/NOTES.md

 }
 ```

-After stealing and compromising the token, notice the following CloudTrail entry that has
+After stealing and compromising the token, notice the following CloudTrail entry that has an interesting IP address and user agent.

 ```json
 {